Wildhoney/Leaflet.FreeDraw/README.md

 }
 ```

 Therefore you're able to combine the bitwise operators to specify multiple modes.
-For example, if you would like to allow the user to create and delete, then you would specify the options as `FreeDraw.MODES.CREATE | FreeDraw.MODES.DELETE`.
-By allowing a user to perform every action you would have to concatenate all of the modes via the pipe (`|`) character &ndash; therefore `L.FreeDraw` provides the convenient `FreeDraw.MODES.ALL` property which does that for you.
+For example, if you would like to allow the user to create and delete, then you would specify the options as `L.FreeDraw.MODES.CREATE | L.FreeDraw.MODES.DELETE`.
+By allowing a user to perform every action you would have to concatenate all of the modes via the pipe (`|`) character &ndash; therefore `L.FreeDraw` provides the convenient `L.FreeDraw.MODES.ALL` property which does that for you.

-Using the `FreeDraw.MODES.ALL` property you could easily enable all the modes **except** edit with the following: `FreeDraw.MODES.ALL ^ FreeDraw.MODES.EDIT`.
+Using the `L.FreeDraw.MODES.ALL` property you could easily enable all the modes **except** edit with the following: `L.FreeDraw.MODES.ALL ^ L.FreeDraw.MODES.EDIT`.

-All modes allow the user to zoom and drag **except** when you have the `FreeDraw.MODES.CREATE` enabled &ndash; even when used in conjunction with other modes.
+All modes allow the user to zoom and drag **except** when you have the `L.FreeDraw.MODES.CREATE` enabled &ndash; even when used in conjunction with other modes.

 ### Class Names